-This day is celebrated throughout Spain with the biggest processions in the major cities, and it is the traditional Spanish festival of annual gift-giving (similar to Christmas).
-In Spain children are brought presents by the Three Kings, who visit their homes at night.
+This day is celebrated throughout Spain with the biggest processions in the major cities.
+It’s the traditional Spanish festival of annual gift-giving (similar to Christmas).
+In Spain, children are brought presents by the Three Kings, who visit their homes at night.
 Before this, the kings take part in an elaborate procession where they throw confectionery to children in the streets.
 Though the official Dia de Los Reyes is 6 January, the gift-giving procession (Cabalgate de Reyes) takes place the night before.

 13–21 January: San Sebastian Festival, Majorca and San Sebastian